PediatricOpenTargets/documentation/README.md

 #### Fusions

-Gene fusions are called either from NGS RNA sequencing using the methods described above or for the CHOP P30 panel data, using CHOP's Division of Genome Diagnostic's (DGD) Fusion Gene Panel.
+Gene fusions are called either from NGS RNA sequencing using the methods described above or for the CHOP P30 panel data, using CHOP's Division of Genome Diagnostic's (DGD) pipeline (as described in the DNA-seq Alignment and Variant Calling Workflow section).
 No whole genome or whole exome NGS DNA sequencing is used to call fusions currently.
 We use annoFuse to filter out artifactual fusions, those with both gene partners having expression < 1 TPM, or fusions present in normal tissues.
 We annotate genes as transcription factor, tumor suppressor, oncogene, and/or kinase and for kinase genes, identify whether or not the kinase domain is retained in the fusion.
 Fusions present in more than 4 broad histologies are also flagged and filtered out, as they may be non-specific.
 This final file of putative oncogenic fusions is the data utilized for the fusion frequency tables.
-Fusion panels were not reprocessed and were merged with our harmonized fusion calls.
 Summary frequencies are calculated using R.
 See [the fusion filtering documentation](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/fusion_filtering) for specific code and further details.